Jean-Jacques Rousseau: Fugitive

-Back in Paris

-On 9 December 1765, having secured a passport from the French government to come to Paris, Rousseau left Strasbourg for Paris where he arrived after a week, and lodged in a palace of his friend, the Prince of Conti.
-Here he met Hume, and also numerous friends, and well wishers, and became a very conspicuous figure in the city.
-At this time, Hume wrote:
+On 9 December 1765, having secured a passport from the French government, Rousseau left Strasbourg for Paris where he arrived a week later and lodged in a palace of his friend, the Prince of Conti.
+Here he met Hume, and also numerous friends and well-wishers, and became a conspicuous figure in the city.
+At this time, Hume wrote: "It is impossible to express or imagine the enthusiasm of this nation in Rousseau's favor...No person ever so much enjoyed their attention...Voltaire and everybody else are quite eclipsed.

-One significant meeting could have taken place at this time: Diderot wanted to reconcile and make amends with Rousseau.
-However, both Diderot and Rousseau wanted the other person to take the initiative, so the two did not meet.
+Although Diderot at this time desired a reconciliation with Rousseau, both of them expected an initiative by the other, and the two did not meet.

 Letter of Walpole

-On 1 January 1766, Grimm wrote a report to his clientele, in which he included a letter said to have been written by Frederick the Great to Rousseau.
-This letter had actually been composed by Horace Walpole as a playful hoax.
+On 1 January 1766, Grimm included in his "Correspondance littéraire" a letter said to have been written by Frederick the Great to Rousseau.
+It had actually been composed by Horace Walpole as a playful hoax.
 Walpole had never met Rousseau, but he was well acquainted with Diderot and Grimm.
 The letter soon found wide publicity; Hume is believed to have been present, and to have participated in its creation.
 On 16 February 1766, Hume wrote to the Marquise de Brabantane: "The only pleasantry I permitted myself in connection with the pretended letter of the King of Prussia was made by me at the dinner table of Lord Ossory."
 This letter was one of the reasons for the later rupture in Hume's relations with Rousseau.